jestir1234/event_manager/README.md

 After completing this tutorial, I learned to:

+Markup : * Bullet list
+           * Nested bullet
+            * Sub-nested bullet etc
+          * Bullet list item 2

-*manipulate file input and output
+-manipulate file input and output
 -read content from a CSV (Comma Separated Value) file -transform it into a standardized format
 -utilize the data to contact a remote service